Da pacem Domine

-Da pacem Domine (Give peace, Lord) is the incipit of two different Latin texts, a hymn and an introit.
-Both have been the base for compositions to be used in church liturgy, beginning with chant.
-Paraphrased versions of the hymn were created by Martin Luther in German in 1529, "Verleih uns Frieden", also set by several composers.
-In English, the hymn entered the Book of Common Prayer, "Give peace in our time, O Lord".
+Da pacem Domine (Give peace, Lord) is the incipit of two different Latin chant texts: a votive antiphon and an introit.
+Both have been the base for musical compositions to be used inside or outside the liturgy.
+Paraphrased versions of the text were created by Martin Luther in German in 1529, "Verleih uns Frieden", also set by several composers.
+In English, the first of these texts entered the Book of Common Prayer as one of the preces at Morning and Evening Prayer (Evensong).